EthanC/Bluebird/README.md

 Although not required, a [Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) is recommended for notifications.

-An X account is required for API credentials.
+An X account is required.
 It is recommended to use a throwaway account due to use of the internal API.

 **Environment Variables:**